After digesting the Christmas feast, the numerous King’s cakes in January, then February starts with Crepe day in France on Candlemas!

 Also, it was believed that eating crepes on la Chandeleur would guarantee a good wheat harvest.
 Or even that the round shape of the crepe reminds the sun, therefore, eating crepes on Candlemas day would give sunnier days ahead at the end of winter!

-These are enough reasons for the French to keep a good food tradition along the year as long as it is shared with our friends and loved ones!
+These are enough reasons for the French to keep a good food tradition throughout the year as long as it is shared with our friends and loved ones!

 The day of all superstitions in France